 “Not all multilevel marketing plans are legitimate.
 If the money you make is based on your sales to the public, it may be a legitimate multilevel marketing plan.
 If the money you make is based on the number of people you recruit and your sales to them, it’s probably not.
 It could be a pyramid scheme.”

-With a company like CAbi you can be confident that they operate well within the law and are legally not a pyramid scheme... although the organization you build and the way money is distributed is similar.
+With a company like CAbi you can be confident that they operate well within the law and are legally not a pyramid scheme... although the organization you build and the way money is distributed is similar to a pyramid.

 Don't Like Recruiting?